g-otn/GameServerEC2Discord/README.md

 - CPU architecture (e.g `arm64` are generally cheaper but some games don't support it)
 - Available vCPU and RAM (based on game server requirements)
   - Keep in mind some of the server resources are used for the OS, Docker, etc and are not available to the game server itself.
 For example a 8GB instance might have ~6.5GB available
-- System single-core and multi-core [performance scores](https://browser.geekbench.com/search?utf8=✓&q=amazon+ec2)
+- CPU frequency (GHz) / System single-core and multi-core [performance scores](https://browser.geekbench.com/search?utf8=✓&q=amazon+ec2)
 - [Instance generation](https://docs.aws.amazon.com/ec2/latest/instancetypes/instance-type-names.html) (newer generations are more performant)
 - Spot price and price history
+  - Sometimes, for some reason, the instance type is significally cheaper or more expensive in a specific availability zone than the others.
+See [Availability Zones](#availability-zones).
 - Spot interruption frequency (if it's too high there's more chance per month of the server going down while you're playing)
-- Some instance families are not available in all regions
+- Some instance families are not available in most regions

 To help choose a instance type different from the defaults, check out: